American Express Platinum Card Introduces Increased Bonus with Limited-Time 10x Multipliers

 While the $550 annual fee for the Platinum card may sound steep, Dyer News contributor Kyle recently reported getting more than $2,000 in value from the card during his first year (even during the pandemic and with the standard welcome bonus).
 What’s more, the card features various credits that can help to offset the fee.
 This includes $200 a year ($15 per month plus $35 in December) in Uber Cash that can be used either for rides or for Uber Eats orders.
 Additionally, just in time for the holidays, cardholders can take advantage of the twice-annual — $50 between January and June, $50 between July and December — Saks Fifth Avenue statement credit.
 On top of that, various Amex Offers can help cardholders save even more on select purchases from top brands.

 If you’ve ever considered the American Express Platinum card in the past, now may be the time to put in your application.
-Between the enhanced bonus points and limited 10x multipliers on gas and grocery store purchases, new cardholders can quickly build up a bank of Membership Rewards points to be used once travel resumes in earnest (or cashed out for statement credits, gift cards, and more in the meantime).
+Between the enhanced bonus points and limited 10x multipliers on U.S. gas station and U.S. supermarket purchases, new cardholders can quickly build up a bank of Membership Rewards points to be used once travel resumes in earnest (or cashed out for statement credits, gift cards, and more in the meantime).
 Plus, they’ll have six full months to reach the $5,000 spending requirement instead of the typical three.
 With all of this on top of the regular benefits that the Platinum card holds, making up for the $550 annual fee should be no problem.
 Meanwhile, keep an eye out for what American Express does next as they continue to pull out all of the stops for new members.